1jour1vin

 Wine rated (2023 guide) 98/100

-The nose is very deep and fragrant; the 1% Petit Verdot is quite powerful and intense with aromas of ripe fruit.
-The palate, however, is very soft and silky, so juicy and charming, with great balance.
-This lively, well-defined wine exudes beautiful energy and great freshness—succulent, yet intense and linear in terms of structure.
-The weight comes from ripe, plump fruit—blackcurrant, black cherry, and plum—counterbalanced by refreshing minerality and a wet stone, pencil lead minerality.
-The richness is there, the concentration is there, but there is also a sleight of hand on the finish, so well executed and so long.
+The nose is very deep and fragrant; the 1% Petit Verdot is quite powerful and intense, with aromas of ripe fruit.
+On the palate, however, it is very smooth and silky—so juicy and charming, with excellent balance.
+A beautiful energy and great freshness emanate from this wine, which is both lively and well-defined—succulent, yet remains intense and linear in terms of structure.
+The body comes from ripe, plump fruit—blackcurrant, black cherry, and plum—counterbalanced by a refreshing minerality and notes of wet stone and pencil lead.
+The richness is undeniable, the concentration is there, but there is also a touch of magic on the finish, so well executed and so long.
 Truly very impressive.
-2029-2048
+2029–2048

 Hachette Wine Guide